Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 Sartori nodded. *“Of course, this all would have been avoided if they just had a system field,”* he said.

 “They did,” Caruthers said.
-“The Hunters pulled the same trick they used at the Guvnurag homeworld---they coasted a strike group in unpowered and shielded, then destroyed the shield generators from the inside.”
+“The Hunters pulled the same trick they used at the Guvnurag homeworld - they coasted a strike group in unpowered and shielded, then destroyed the shield generators from the inside.”

 Kolbeinn looked like he wanted to spit. *“How many folks have to die before they figure out they need to keep the fields up and use jump arrays instead?”*